 The term was convenient for Jesus to conceal His Messianic title.
 Except on two occasions Jesus is only one who uses this title. "“Look!”
 The martyr Stephen called out, “I see the heavens opened, and the Son of Man standing at the right hand of God!"
 (Acts 7:56, NET)

 The title clearly points to Jesus as the Messiah (Daniel 7:13-14).
-Yet it conceals it in such as way as to protect Him from the Jewish people of His day who looked for a political messiah.
+Yet it conceals it in such a way as to protect Him from the Jewish people of His day who looked for a political messiah.

 James Orr notes when we compare these words from Daniel 7:13-14 with the words of Jesus to the high priest during His trial in Matthew 26:64, the echo of the Old Testament words cannot be mistaken.
 "I kept looking in the night visions, And behold, with the clouds of heaven One like a Son of Man was coming, And He came up to the Ancient of Days And was presented before Him.
-And to Him was given dominion, Glory and a kingdom, That all the peoples, nations and men of every language Might serve Him.
-His dominion is an everlasting dominion Which will not pass away; And His kingdom is one Which will not be destroyed" (Daniel 7:13-14).
+And to Him was given dominion, Glory and a kingdom, that all the peoples, nations and men of every language Might serve Him.
+His dominion is an everlasting dominion which will not pass away; and His kingdom is one which will not be destroyed" (Daniel 7:13-14).
 "Jesus said to him, ‘You have said it yourself; nevertheless I tell you, hereafter you will see the Son of Man sitting at the right hand of Power, and coming on the clouds of heaven”" (Matthew 26:64).
 Equally distinct is it in the great discourse in Matthew 24:30, “Then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming on the clouds of heaven with power and great glory.”

 Jesus Christ has many titles in the New Testament, but clearly the title He chose when referring to Himself was "the Son of Man."
 He used it when speaking of His deity and His humanity.
 He used it to communicate the two most important truths about His person: His full deity and His full humanity.
 He is the God-man.
 He is God with us.